Last updated: April 10, 2021

 Some Lavoët trunks have the same fabric as the Au Touriste trunks, which suggests a merger of the two brands.

-Founded around 1897 by Mr Deraisme " Aux Etats Unis " is a brand of French trunks despite its name.
+Founded around 1897 in Paris by Mr Deraisme, despite the surprising name " Aux Etats Unis " is a brand of French trunks.

 Founded in 1869, manufactures travel items.